When product management theory meets cold reality

 The role of a PM varies by an organization’s size, it also varies whether they work on new ideas or develop established products, and whether they work on customer-facing products or business capabilities and platforms.
 Is the product software, hardware, or data?
 Is it a financial product or service?
 Is the PM operating in a highly regulated industry?
 Perhaps it has all the unique requirements associated with the public sector?

 One clear differentiating factor in interpretations of product management is whether the organization is transforming and embracing a truly product-led operating model or whether old ways of working persist.
 Many of our respondents confessed to feeling constrained by their company’s culture and history.
 Some wanted to adopt good product management practices, but didn’t see how it could work in their organization.
-This is corroborated by recent research from McKinsey in which 75% of PMs surveyed claimed that “product management best practices aren’t being adopted at their companies, that product management is a nascent function within their organization, or that it doesn’t exist at all”.
+This is corroborated by research from McKinsey in which 75% of PMs surveyed claimed that “product management best practices aren’t being adopted at their companies, that product management is a nascent function within their organization, or that it doesn’t exist at all”.

-So given these stark realities, what does good product management look like in a large (perhaps unwieldy) business in 2023?
+So given these stark realities, what does good product management look like in a large (perhaps unwieldy) business today?
 We have dozens of fantastic guides written by titans of the game (think Osterwalder of Strategyzer, the creator of the Business Model Canvas, and other authors like Cagan, Perri, and Torres).
 But what lessons do they hold for your average PM?
 How would they work, for example, for someone working on a portal for the customer support team at a large insurance business, waiting for a data warehouse to be re-platformed with expected completion in Q4 2024?

 The three pillars of good product management